 At King’s Ely Senior (ages 13-18), it demands exceptional teaching and a culture of independent learning, enabling students to take ownership of their own educational journeys, where results are achieved through inspiration and support, not unnecessary pressure.

-Music, Drama, Art, Textiles and Dance are each embedded in the culture of King’s Ely, with vast opportunities for pupils of all abilities and aspirations.
-Recent accolades include a 5* review for our original production, Ugly Youth, at the 2019 Edinburgh Fringe Festival, our boys a cappella group, the King’s Barbers, being crowned National Champions, the school winning the Art & Craft category at the Education Business Awards 2018 and our Photography Department being victorious in the Ilford Photo Student Photography Competition for three years running.
+Music, Drama and Theatre, Art, Fashion and Textiles, Photography and Dance are each embedded in the culture of King’s Ely, with vast opportunities for pupils of all abilities and aspirations.
+Recent accolades include a 5* review for our original production, Ugly Youth, at the Edinburgh Fringe Festival, our boys’ a cappella group, the King’s Barbers, being crowned National Champions, the school winning the Art and Craft category at the Education Business Awards and our Photography Department being victorious in the Ilford Photo Student Photography Competition for four years running.

 All major sports are offered, along with an impressive array of other activities, helping every pupil to realise their sporting potential.
 Rowing, athletics, golf, cricket, hockey, tennis, rugby, netball, equestrian and football – the choices are endless.
 The working week, which no longer includes formal lessons on Saturdays, also enables pupils to participate fully in regional and national events.
-Our 1st XV boys’ rugby team have just had an unbeaten season and students are regularly called up to county and national level, plus we enjoyed success at the British Rowing Senior Championships in 2019 and the National Equestrian Championships in 2018.
+Our 1st XV boys’ rugby team recently had an unbeaten season and students are regularly called up to county and national level, plus we have enjoyed success at the British Rowing Senior Championships and the National Equestrian Championships.
+As one of the major sports available to students from Year 8 onwards, Rowing is enormously popular at King’s Ely.
+Our Boat Club is located just a short walk from school, providing an uninterrupted stretch of water that runs for over 15 miles in each direction, including a 5 kilometre straight, making it the perfect place to train.

 From the high peaks of the Himalayas to the gushing torrents of the rivers in the Alps, our unique Ely Scheme programme also offers boundless opportunities for pupils to learn through outdoor education.
 We give students the chance to undertake their Duke of Edinburgh’s Award at all three levels.